MicrosoftDocs/win32/desktop-src/DirectShow/building-the-dvd-filter-graph.md

 ---
-Description: Building the DVD Filter Graph ms.assetid: '1d2f8284-2deb-4207-b067-24a54d6b286c'
+Description: Building the DVD Filter Graph ms.assetid: 1d2f8284-2deb-4207-b067-24a54d6b286c
-title: Building the DVD Filter Graph
+title: Building the DVD Filter Graph ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Building the DVD Filter Graph

 As with any DirectShow application, a DVD playback application starts by building a filter graph.
 DirectShow provides the following components for DVD playback:

 -   [DVD Graph Builder](dvd-graph-builder.md).
 A helper object that constructs the filter graph.
-It exposes the [**IDvdGraphBuilder**](idvdgraphbuilder.md) interface.
+It exposes the [**IDvdGraphBuilder**](/windows/win32/Strmif/nn-strmif-idvdgraphbuilder?branch=master) interface.
 -   [DVD Navigator](dvd-navigator-filter.md) filter.
 A DirectShow filter that handles DVD playback, navigation, and other commands.

 DVD playback also requires an MPEG-2 decoder.
 Hardware and software MPEG-2 decoders are available from third parties.
 First, create an instance of the DVD Graph Builder object.